 ‘The moot will always be a connection, a source of friendship and collegial support that you can find throughout the world.
 Diversity is one of the biggest assets of a moot … and brings together students from different legal systems and different traditions of legal education.’

-Law graduate and now solicitor with a leading law firm in India, Kaainat Pundir competed in the 2020 Alfred Deakin ICA Moot with the high-performing Jindal Global University team (runners-up in this year’s competition).
+Being part of a unique moot community was central for law graduate Kaainat Pundir, now a solicitor with a leading law firm in India.
+Kaainat competed in the 2020 Alfred Deakin ICA Moot with the high-performing Jindal Global University team (runners-up in this year’s competition).

 ‘Participating in this event was a unique experience.
 I worked alongside teammates virtually, with each of us located in different parts of India … the organisation of the moot was very smooth and with Deakin’s organisers making the virtual mooting experience very memorable.
 One of the best aspects is also the exposure and networking opportunities – the Alfred Deakin ICA Moot community is one I’m proud to be part of,’ she said.